Hawera, New Zealand: What to pack, what to wear, and when to go [2022]

 January

-If you visit Hawera during January, you will probably find that it is mild.
+If you visit Hawera during January, you are likely to notice that it is balmy.
 Temperatures tend to hover around the high 60s F (low 20s C) during the day, while at night they can dip into the 50s F (low 10s C).
-In terms of precipitation, you can expect it to rain 5-10 days this month.
+In terms of precipitation, you can expect it to rain a bit less than half of the time.

 What to wear/what to pack: